Brentwood, Calgary

 Brentwood is a neighbourhood in the northwest quadrant of Calgary, Alberta.
-It is bounded by John Laurie Boulevard to the north, Crowchild Trail to the south, Shaganappi Trail to the west, and Brisbois Drive & Charleswood Drive on the east.
-Nose Hill Park lies to the north of John Laurie Boulevard and is not part of Brentwood.
+The neighbourhood is bordered by John Laurie Boulevard to the north, Crowchild Trail to the south, Shaganappi Trail to the west, and Brisebois Drive & Charleswood Drive on the east.

-Brentwood was established in 1960.
-It is represented in the Calgary City Council by the Ward 4 councillor.
+Brentwood was established as a neighbourhood in 1960 and is currently represented in the Calgary City Council by the Ward 4 councillor.

-Brentwood station is in Brentwood and about seven bus lines run through the neighborhood.

-The Northland Village Mall is located in the western extremity of the neighbourhood.

-Brentwood was scene to the 2014 Calgary stabbings.
+The neighbourhood is served by the Brentwood LRT Station.